 Customs clearance, paperwork, preparing your packing list and the Bill of Lading are important parts of the ocean freight process.
-So is the proper loading of a container.
+So is the proper labeling of your goods and loading of a container.
 As a shipper, you are responsible for packing or loading a container.

 Here are the most important things to look out for when loading a container.

 Misconceptions about the container seal and the seal number happen more than you think.
 The seal is the shippers’ responsibility.
 You can get your trucker or the shipping line to supply the seal, but it’s ultimately up to shippers to ensure that the seal number is noted correctly on all applicable documents.

 An incorrect seal number can cause problems with customs clearance at destination.
 This, in turn, may result in extra charges, including delay fees.
 A good idea is to ensure you write down the seal number and take a picture of it.
 When done, advice your freight forwarder of the seal number and make sure it gets listed correctly on the B/L. In the event that the numbers don’t match, contact your shipping line immediately and advise them of the situation.

 Timewise, there are a lot of factors that come into play when scheduling a loading date and time.
 Certain things to keep in mind include the distance to the port.
 When a driver picks up the container, he should make sure that he can make it back to the port before it closes and make the load time.
 If not, you may incur extra charges for having to store the container overnight and for extra days of chassis usage and also possibly for extra dray from the truckers yard to the port.

 Ensure that the weight of your cargo is evenly distributed over the floor area of your container.
 In the event that your cargo weight is unevenly concentrated, make sure to spread the weight out with bedding on the container floor.
 A container that is heavy in one end and light on the other can run into weight issues if the weight is too high on one axle.
 It also makes it harder to handle at the port and can sometimes even be dangerous.